bill-shuzhou-liu/curl-cpp-wrapper/README.md

 make
 ```

-Then you can use the downloader to download multiple urls and save to file 1,2,3...:
+Then you can use the downloader to download multiple urls which is in a text file with 'url filename' in each line:

 ```
-./bin/downloader google.com facebook.com
+./bin/downloader urls.txt
 ```

 ## Write the code